 About Learning Technologies, Inc.

 Learning Technologies Inc. is a management consulting firm, dedicated to helping clients reach their business goals by leveraging their greatest resource – their people.
 Founded in 1990, we have years of professional experience in training, human resource consulting, leadership, and outdoor team building.
-We are a leader at providing “Creative Solutions at Work.”
+We are a leader at “Building Teams and Developing Leaders.”
 By building on our client’s existing training and working within their unique culture, we maximize the actual transference of training back into the workplace.

 What We Do

 Bottom line, we build success and FOCUS ON RESULTS!

 Every LTI program is custom designed to accomplish one objective, to achieve results.
 In order to reach this goal, we leverage every opportunity at our disposal including internal resources, industry research, cultural drivers, and staff expertise.
 Even though the topic, staff, type of program, and even location may change, the fundamental nature of every LTI program remains the same… powerful, professional, well designed programs designed to achieve lasting results.

 “We forget what we hear, we remember what we see, we understand what we do.”
 Our programs revolve around “doing.”
 By targeting key concepts, we significantly reduce lecture time to a bare minimum.
 Our goal is for participants to actually practice and apply new concepts.
 It is not uncommon for a 1-day session to have only 20-30 minutes of lecture.